BodyLab LLC | Effective from: March 12, 2022

 Our data processing is subject to Swiss data protection law.

-For visitors residing in the European Union (“EU”) and the European Economic Area (“EEA”): Switzerland and the EU, along with the EEA, mutually recognize their data protection laws as equivalent.
-In certain cross-border cases, the law of the EU, particularly the EU General Data Protection Regulation (“GDPR”), may also apply to specific data processing.
+For visitors residing in the European Union (“EU”) and the European Economic Area (“EEA”), the following applies: Switzerland and the EU including the EEA mutually recognize their data protection laws as equivalent.
+In certain cross-border situations, EU law, particularly the EU General Data Protection Regulation (“GDPR”), may also apply to a specific data processing activity.

-We do not assume that the GDPR generally applies to data processing by us.
-However, should the GDPR exceptionally apply to certain data processing, the following provisions apply solely for the purposes of the GDPR and the data processing subject to it:
+We do not assume that the GDPR generally applies to our data processing.
+However, if the GDPR is exceptionally applicable to specific data processing activities, the provisions below apply solely for the purposes of the GDPR and the data processing activities governed by it:

 3.1.
-Details on the applicability and application of the GDPR
+Details on the Applicability of the GDPR

-When the GDPR is applicable, we particularly base the processing of your personal data on the following:
+When the GDPR applies, we base the processing of your personal data on the following:

-Necessity for the acquisition, conclusion, fulfillment, management, and enforcement of contracts (Art.
+• The necessity for acquiring, concluding, and fulfilling contracts and their management and enforcement (Art.
 6 para.
 1 lit. b GDPR),

-Necessity to safeguard legitimate interests of us or third parties, e.g., for communication with you or third parties, to operate our websites, improve our electronic offerings and services, register for certain offers and services, security purposes, legal compliance, internal regulations, risk management, corporate governance, and other purposes like training, administration, evidence and quality assurance, organization, execution, and follow-up of events, and protection of further legitimate interests (Art.
+• The necessity to protect our legitimate interests or those of third parties, e.g., for communication with you or others, operating our websites, improving our electronic offerings and services, registering for specific offerings and services, for security purposes, complying with laws and internal regulations, our risk management, corporate governance, and other purposes like training and education, administration, evidence, and quality assurance, organization, execution and follow-up of events, and protecting other legitimate interests (Art.
 6 para.
 1 lit. f GDPR),

-Legal requirement or legal permission based on our assignment or position under EU, EEA, or a Member State’s law (Art.
+• Legal requirement or permission by law due to our role or status under EU law, the EEA, or an EU member state (Art.
 6 para.
-1 lit. c GDPR) or necessity to protect your vital interests or those of other natural persons (Art.
+1 lit. c GDPR) or necessary to protect your vital interests or those of other natural persons (Art.
 6 para.
 1 lit. d GDPR);

-Your consent to processing, e.g., through a declaration on our websites (Art.
+• Your consent to the processing, for instance, through the relevant declaration on our websites (Art.
 6 para.
 1 lit. a and Art.
 9 para.
 2 lit. a GDPR).

-You then have all the rights that the GDPR grants you in this regard (in addition to the virtually equivalent rights under Swiss data protection law): Regarding your personal data that we store and process, you can request the following actions from us:
+Furthermore, you then have all the rights granted to you by the GDPR in this regard (in addition to the practically identical rights under Swiss data protection law): Regarding your personal data that we store and process, you can request the following actions from us:

-Correction, insofar as the data is incorrect, according to Art.
+• Correction, if the data is incorrect, according to Art.
 16 GDPR;

-Deletion, according to Art.
-17 GDPR; or limitation if they cannot be deleted, according to Art.
-18 GDPR (then they will be marked to limit future processing); both subject to overriding legitimate interests on our part or based on statutory provisions that still require and permit the retention and use of data;
+• Deletion, per Art.
+17 GDPR; or restriction if deletion is not permitted, according to Art.
+18 GDPR (then they are marked to restrict future processing); both subject to overriding legitimate interests on our part or legal regulations that require retaining and using the data;

-Right to object regarding the use of your data; subject to no compelling reasons against this objection or we need the data to safeguard our rights;
+• The right to object to the use of your data; subject to there being no compelling reasons against this objection or if we need the data to safeguard our rights;

-Release of the data you provided to us based on your consent, according to Art.
+• Release of the data you provided us with based on your consent, according to Art.
 20 GDPR.

-The right mentioned above to object to the processing of your data particularly applies to data processing for direct marketing purposes.
+The aforementioned right to object to the processing of your data applies particularly to data processing for direct marketing purposes.

-If you do not agree with our handling of your rights or data protection, please let us know (see contact details above).
-If you are in the EEA, you also have the right to complain to your country's data protection supervisory authority.
-A list of authorities in the EEA can be found here: https://www.edpb.europa.eu/about-edpb/about-edpb/members_de#member-de.
+If you disagree with our handling of your rights or data protection, please contact us (see contact details above).
+If you are located in the EEA, you also have the right to lodge a complaint with your country's data protection supervisory authority.
+A list of authorities in the EEA can be found here: https://www.edpb.europa.eu/about-edpb/about-edpb/members_de#member-de

 4. What data do we store